 Other elements deemed essential for the coast watchers and included as part of basic training were first aid, signaling techniques, maritime practices and how to identify different ships and aircraft.
 Initially, most LOP’s didn’t have any communication equipment, and it was not until 1941 that every post was equipped with a telephone.
 Some accounts show that the men were instructed in their telephone manner, which makes sense when you think about how uncommon the telephone was in homes at that time.
 According to accounts from LOP 20 in Ardmore, the men were told to be ‘as incisive and distinct‘ as possible when speaking on the telephone.

 In 1943, the word ‘Eire‘ and the individual LOP number were painted next to each of the posts in large letters visible from the air.
 These had a dual purpose – to alert German bombers that they were above Ireland (not the UK), and also to be used for navigation purposes by Allied aircraft.
-I am not aware of any trace of a marking such as this surviving in Knockadoon, and I am curious as to whether anyone remembers this being present, and where exactly it was located.
-The Eire Markings project has uncovered at least 30 of these markings across the country that survive, or have been restored, and are still visible today.
+In recent times, the LOP marking at Knockadoon has been restored.
+The Eire Markings project has also uncovered at least 30 of these markings across the country that survive, or have been restored, and are still visible today.